KevinFasusi/KevinFasusi.github.io/_posts/2015-06-02-Naive-Bayes-Document-Classifier-Part-2.md

 {% endhighlight %}

 ## Stop Words ##

 At this stage it is normal to remove 'stop words', these are words with little lexical content (Foreman, 2014:91).
-However, as advised in the data smart book, removing all words with 4 charaters or less proved a useful quick and dirty method.
+However, as advised in the data smart book, removing all words with four characters or less proved a useful quick and dirty method.
 I had planned on incorporating a list of stop words and I may yet still.

 ## Tokens and Probabilities

 After tokenizing the sentences and removing the punctuation, the next step is to count the tokens and calculate the conditional probabilities.
-The cleaned tokens (stop words and punctuation removed) are tallied and the frequency of each word is stored in a 2-dimentional array (tallyCorpusArr).
+The cleaned tokens (stop words and punctuation removed) are tallied, and the frequency of each word is stored in a 2-dimentional array (tallyCorpusArr).

 {% highlight BASIC linenos %}